-Are you haunted by a growing to-do list and never-ending deadlines?
+Are you haunted by a growing to-do list and neverending deadlines?
 You’re not the only event planner feeling that way.
-Luckily, there are event management tools online that you can use to make your to-do list less daunting.
+Luckily, there are online event management tools that you can use to make your to-do list less daunting.

 Some events can become beasts, with many moving parts and multiple people or teams working on them.
-To keep everything in order and help you stay on top of all the different elements, use one of these well-loved project management tools.
+To keep everything in order and help you stay on top of all the different elements, use one or more of these well-loved project management tools.

 Basecamp is less visual than Trello but with more features designed for larger projects and teams.
 Basecamp is one of the original project management tools that many event planners use.
-You can sign up for a 30-day free trial, then pay a flat fee of $90 per month with no per-user fees.
+You can sign up for a 30-day free trial, then pay a flat fee per month with no per-user fees.

 3. Google Drive